Izz ad-Din al-Qassam: Early life and Islamic scholarship

-Al-Qassam was born in Jableh, northwestern Syria, to father Abd al-Qadar, a sharia court official during Ottoman rule and a local leader of the Qadiriyya Sufi order.
+Al-Qassam was born in Jableh, near Latakia in northwestern Syria, to mother Ḥalīma Qaṣṣāb and father ʿAbd al-Qādir al-Qassām, a sharia court official during Ottoman rule and a local leader of the Qadiriyya Sufi order.
 His grandfather had been a leading sheikh of the Qadiriyya order and moved to Jableh from Iraq.
 Al-Qassam also followed the Hanafi school of fiqh (jurisprudence) of Sunni Islam and studied at the local Istambuli Mosque under the teaching of well-known ′alim (scholar) Sheikh Salim Tayarah.

-Sometime between 1902 and 1905, al-Qassam left for Cairo to study at the al-Azhar Mosque.
-Who he studied with is disputed by the sources; some accounts say he studied under the Muslim reformist scholar Muhammad Abduh and came into contact with the prominent proto-Salafist, Rashid Rida, who himself studied under Abduh, while others are skeptical of al-Qassam's relationships with either.
+Sometime between 1902 and 1905, al-Qassam went to Cairo to study at al-Azhar University.
+The scholars with whom he studied are disputed by the sources; some accounts say he studied under the Muslim reformist scholar Muhammad Abduh and came into contact with the prominent proto-Salafist, Rashid Rida, who himself studied under Abduh, while others are skeptical of al-Qassam's relationships with either.
 However, the attitude al-Qassam later adopted toward the political issues in the Arab world suggests he was well acquainted with the ideas that Abduh and Rida espoused.
 At al-Azhar, al-Qassam developed the thinking that would guide his future activism.
 Critical of a stagnant Islam, he preached among the ranks of farmers and other locals about the necessity for a modern Islam, one capable of defending itself from Western colonialism through jihad (holy struggle).
-He returned to Jableh in 1909 as an ′alim and worked as a teacher at a Qadiriyya madrasa (Islamic school) where he taught both the mystical practices of the Qadiriyya Sufi order and the jurisprudence and commentary of the Qur'an.
+He returned to Jableh in 1909 as an Azharī ʿālim and worked as a teacher at a Qadiriyya madrasa (Islamic school) where he taught both the mystical practices of the Qadiriyya Sufi order and the jurisprudence and commentary of the Qur'an.
 In addition, he preached as the imam of the Ibrahim Ibn Adham Mosque.

 Following his return to Jableh, al-Qassam commenced a program of Islamic revival based on moral reforms which included the encouragement of maintaining regular salaah (prayer) and the sawm (fasting) during Ramadan as well as advocating an end to gambling and alcohol consumption.
 Al-Qassam's campaign highly influenced Jableh's residents who increasingly adopted his reforms.
 He developed amiable relations with the local Ottoman police who he would call upon to enforce sharia on rare cases of major violations.
 In some occasions, he would send disciples as vigilantes to intercept caravans transporting alcohol which would then be disposed of.
 Despite the support for Arab nationalism from some of his fellow alumni at al-Azhar and among Syrian notables, al-Qassam's loyalties at the time most likely laid with the Ottoman Empire as his relationship with the authorities would indicate.
 He was well regarded among much of Jableh's population where he gained a reputation for piety, simple manners and good humor.